naziranwer/collaborative-notes-app-client/README.md

 This is the frontend client for the Collaborative Notes App.
 It is built with React and Vite.
 The client allows users to create, edit, and manage notes collaboratively with real-time updates.

+## Hosted URL

+The application is hosted at: [https://collaborative-notes-app-client.onrender.com](https://collaborative-notes-app-client.onrender.com)

 ## Table of Contents

 - [Features](#features)